Belize: Early history

 The Maya civilization emerged at least three millennia ago in the lowland area of the Yucatán Peninsula and the highlands to the south, in the area of present-day southeastern Mexico, Belize, Guatemala, and western Honduras.
 Many aspects of this culture persist in the area, despite nearly 500 years of European domination.
-Prior to about 2500 BCE, some hunting and foraging bands settled in small farming villages; they domesticated crops such as corn, beans, squash, and chili peppers.
+Before about 2500 BC, some hunting and foraging bands settled in small farming villages; they domesticated crops such as corn, beans, squash, and chilli peppers.

 A profusion of languages and subcultures developed within the Maya core culture.
-Between about 2500 BCE and 250 CE, the basic institutions of Maya civilization emerged.
+Between about 2500 BCE and 250 AD, the basic institutions of Maya civilization emerged.

 Maya civilization

-The Maya civilization spread across the territory of present-day Belize around 1500 BCE, and flourished until around 900 CE.
+The Maya civilization spread across the territory of present-day Belize around 1500 BC, and flourished until around 900 AD.
 The recorded history of the middle and southern regions focuses on Caracol, an urban political centre that may have supported over 140,000 people.
 North of the Maya Mountains, the most important political centre was Lamanai.
-In the late Classic Era of Maya Civilization (600–1000 CE), an estimated 400,000 to 1,000,000 people inhabited the area of present-day Belize.
+In the late Classic Era of Maya Civilization (600–1000 AD), an estimated 400,000 to 1,000,000 people inhabited the area of present-day Belize.

 When Spanish explorers arrived in the 16th century, the area of present-day Belize included at least three distinct Maya territories: